ogregorio/strpattern/README.md

 strpattern --origin [path] --destiny [path] --regex [regex]

 ## INFO
-The words found in your file will be allocated in the template defined by you, respecting the {?} icon.&nbsp;
+The words found in your file will be allocated in the template defined by you, respecting the {?} icon.\

 ## EXAMPLE
-Origin: apple banana grape&nbsp;
+Origin: apple banana grape\
-Pattern: {?} is a fruit.&nbsp;
+Pattern: {?} is a fruit.\
 Destiny:&nbsp;
-    apple is a fruit.&nbsp;
+    apple is a fruit.\
-    banana is a fruit.&nbsp;
+    banana is a fruit.\;
-    grape is a fruit.&nbsp;
+    grape is a fruit.\

 ### COMPILE
-Prerequisites: GO Lang Environment&nbsp;
+Prerequisites: GO Lang Environment\
-Next step: go build strpattern.go&nbsp;
+Next step: go build strpattern.go\